sim0nx/bws/README.rst

 the ``--check`` only works if the file specified with ``--unlock-file`` exists.
 This defaults to ``/tmp/bws.restored`` (which is on a temporary filesystem).

-Issuing ``bws restore`` removes this unlock file, unless you specify --unlock
+Issuing ``bws restore`` removes this unlock file, unless you specify `--unlock`, which I do on the last run.

 ToDo